How to Create A Sticker Sheet In Adobe Illustrator

 You will need to expand your artboard by .5″ on each side.

-• Double click on empty space to exit back to your artboard.
+- Double-click on the empty space to exit back to your artboard.

 Bonus!
 Create curved corners for your sticker sheet